 The majority of demolition and restoration work as well as materials and safety equipment for the center have been donated by local businesses, contractors and countless volunteers.

-“It’s always amazing to see people coming together as a community for the community and I have yet to speak with anyone who isn’t thrilled about our plans here.” said United Way Executive Director, Sherry Stevens.
-United Way, fiscal agent for the center, has been championing the project since before the agency’s move there in 2009.
+“It’s always amazing to see people coming together as a community for the community and I have yet to speak with anyone who isn’t thrilled about our plans here.” said the United Way's former Executive Director, Sherry Stevens.
+The Northwest Montana United Way, fiscal agent for the center, has been championing the project since before the agency’s move there in 2009.

-Some features of the campus include a food court refurbished by Glacier Bank, a health court made possible by Kalispell Regional Healthcare, a resource kiosk displaying literature from valley wide nonprofit organizations, an indoor walking trailhead sponsored by The Summit Medical Health Club, three conference rooms used by over 64 nonprofit organization and common area space that has accommodated hundreds of people for numerous events.
+Some features of the campus include a food court refurbished by Glacier Bank, a health court made possible by Kalispell Regional Healthcare, multiple resource kiosks displaying literature from valley wide nonprofit organizations, an indoor walking trailhead sponsored by The Summit Medical Health Club, multiple conference rooms used by over 100 nonprofit organizations and common area space that has accommodated hundreds of people for numerous events.

-Nonprofit agencies currently operating at the center service approximately 1,700 clients per month with an estimated increase to over 2,000 clients per month once the remaining space is leased to additional nonprofit agencies.
-Onsite campus partners: AARP & VITA Tax Services, Best Beginnings Community Council, Boy Scouts, CASA For Kids, Flathead Food Bank, Girl Scouts, Literacy Center of Northwest Montana, Montana Conservation Corps, New West Medicare, Second Helpings Thrift Store, Summit Independent Living Center, United Way and the Volunteer Action Center.
+Nonprofit agencies currently operating at the center serve approximately 1,700 clients per month with an estimated increase to over 2,000 clients per month once the remaining spaces are leased to additional nonprofit agencies.
+Onsite campus partners: AARP Tax Services, CASA For Kids, Experience Works, Flathead Food Bank, Girl Scouts, Jwalan Muktika, Kalispell Regional Hospital Patient Billing, Montana Conservation Corps, Montana Wilderness Association, Nurturing Center, Northwest Montana Educational Coop, Special Friends Advocacy, Summit Independent Living Center, Undaunted Family Connections, United Way.